 Students will receive immediate feedback from the instructors on the in-class simulations.
-The seminar has limited enrollment.
+The seminar is limited to approx 36 students.
 Second and third year students are eligible.
-This course is being offered on a pass/fail only basis.
+This course is being offered on a pass/fail basis.

 Recent Offerings of this course by this instructor

-Course Page for Spring 2016 - Grimmer, Kim, Richter, Ward
+Course Page for Fall 2016 - Grimmer, Kim

 There are no books or materials to purchase for this course.
 The course will use hypothetical and real case studies and reading materials downloadable from Learn@UW.
 Written assignments and homework exercises will be downloaded from and uploaded for grading to personal Dropboxes at Learn@UW.
 The course will, through simulation exercises and class discussions, focus on a number of substantive areas of law in the business litigation field, including, among others: the Wisconsin Fair Dealership Law, the economic loss doctrine, the business judgment rule, derivative actions, misrepresentation law, including that found in Wis.
 Stats.,§100.18, the implied covenant of good-faith and fair dealing, covenants not to compete, and breach of fiduciary duties.